Alexa Minson, CSW; Therapist in Draper, Utah; Unified Family Therapy

 Experience and Education

-Alexa Minson’s educational background and hands-on experience reflect a strong and well-rounded foundation in social work and mental health services.
-She holds a Bachelor’s degree in Social Work with a minor in Marriage and Family Studies, and a Master’s degree in Social Work, with a specialized focus on mental health and clinical practice.
+Alexa holds a Bachelor’s degree in Social Work with a minor in Marriage and Family Studies and a Master’s degree in Social Work with a focus on mental health and clinical practice.

 Personal Invitation